CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/KVM-Setup-SC.md

 bookhidden: true
 ---

-Follow these steps to setup and configure your VM on a single server in an on-premises deployment:
+Follow these steps to setup and configure your VM on a single server in a cloud deployment:

 1. Verify that your system meets the VM requirements.

-    {{<netq-install/vm-reqs deployment="onprem" hypervisor="kvm">}}
+    {{<netq-install/vm-reqs deployment="cloud" hypervisor="kvm">}}

 2. Confirm that the needed ports are open for communications.